data-mill-cloud/mastro/K8S-DEPLOY.md

 ## Docker Images

-The catalogue and the feature store are services that can be easily compiled statically and moved across environments.
+The catalogue and the feature store, as well as the metric store are services that can be easily compiled statically and moved across environments.
-For this reason, we will be using the `pilillo/mastro-catalogue:20210306-static` and `pilillo/mastro-featurestore:20210306-static` in the examples below.
 The main difference is the flag `CGO_ENABLED=1` (as by default) set in the dynamically compiled version (the static version has it set to 0).
-Please have a look at [Dockerfile](../Dockerfile) and [Dockerfile.static](../Dockerfile.static).
+Please have a look at [the catalogue Dockerfile](catalogue/Dockerfile) and [the crawler Dockerfile](crawlers/Dockerfile).
-On the contrary, the crawler may depend on system libraries (e.g. Kerberos auth libraries) and requires being compiled dynamically.
-To this end, we will be using the `pilillo/mastro-crawlers:20210304` insted of its `pilillo/mastro-crawlers:20210304-static` counterpart.
+Accordingly, the crawler may depend on system libraries (e.g. Kerberos auth libraries) and requires being compiled dynamically.

 ## Catalogue